NicholasCaporusso/github-organization-dashboard/README.md

-# GitHub organization repos and projects dashboard
+# GitHub organization dashboard
-A little dashboard for managing the repositories and projects of your organizations.
+A dashboard for managing the repositories and projects of your organizations.

 ## Usage